dyslab/wp-site-wwii/README.md

-# wp-site-wwii *(Webpack构建的二战军事资料库网站)
+# wp-site-wwii (Webpack构建的二战军事资料库网站)

+purpose to build a static documentary military website with webpack + express + pug based on node.js framework.

 *Note: "wp" stands for "Webpack" rather than "WordPress"...* :smile:

-Intend to build a static demo website by using webpack + express + pug based on node.js framework.
+## History Events:

+- Renamed to 'wp-site-wwii' on 11 Jul 2019

-20 Jan 2019.
-MIT Licenses.
+- Created on 20 Jan 2019.

 ## The **Guideline/Memo** of Project Building